Maldives Liveaboard 2024

 Twin Room- $3330

 3 meals daily, (Only breakfast will be served on the final day); between-dive snacks; towels, linens, etc.; use of tanks, weights and weight belts; all air fills; transfers within Male for same day arrivals & departures; alcohol and non-alcoholic beverages (premium alcoholic beverages must be brough t with you).
-DIVE ARMY will also be paying for every diver to have Nitrox on ALL dives (a $120 per person value).

 Does not include: *Local Fees/ Taxes, Fuel Surcharge, Port Fees; Airfare to Male as well as land options before/after cruise which are available at additional cost (look at our Sri Lanka trip); hotel accommodations before/ after the cruise, tips, personal expenses, or premium alcoholic drinks.